CodeURJC-DAW-2022-23/webapp13/README.md

 #### Stefano:

-I created the majority of the controllers, did a lot of refactors, implemented a lot of methods and classes, worked on the DB model and persistence.
+I created the majority of the controllers, did a lot of refactors, implemented the great majority of methods and classes, worked on the DB model and persistence.
+Took care of the majority of the interactive functionality.

 Click on "(Browse History)" to see pre-rename history of files.